wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 You lost your bet which mean the devil will take your soul, and you will die forever.

 ### Easter Egg
-You close the game tab to leave the casino. and soon learn to live a life in a hell as it should be, human should't against nature rule to revive.
+You close the game tab to leave the casino. and soon learn to live a life in a hell as it should be, human should't against nature rule to revive, the game name already warn player.
 XD